-Ford Kuga Plug-In Hybrid interior & comfort
+Ford Kuga Plug-In Hybrid interior, dashboard & comfort

 The Ford Kuga’s interior isn’t the most inspiring place to sit, but at least it’s functional and easy to navigate